Tejas-H5/MacroRunner/README.md

 </summary>

-> Save the current value text as un 'undo point'.
-The extension will then replay all of these undo points Onto the target document before the final output, so that you can undo/redo between them - possibly for debugging purposes.
+> Save the value of file.text as an 'undo point'.
+The extension will then replay all of these undo points  onto the target document before the final output, so that you can undo/redo between them - possibly for debugging purposes.

 </details>